VimHax/Sonar/app/README.md

 ![Screenshot of Sonar](../assets/app.png)

-The desktop application for Sonar built using Flutter.
+The desktop application for Sonar built using [Flutter](https://flutter.dev/).
+Thanks to [Supabase Realtime](https://supabase.com/docs/guides/realtime) everything that can be seen throughout the app is live, meaning any edits done will show up in realtime without having to refresh the page for example.
+(This goes for the members as well, if a user updates their avatar in Discord the change will show up in realtime on the desktop app.)

 ## Gallery